-Representations and Warranties of Mortgage Loans-In the ordinary course of business, the Company has a potential liability for representations and warranties made to purchasers and insurers of its mortgage loans, such as first payment defaults and return of premiums received in the event a loan is paid-off within
+Representations and Warranties of Mortgage Loans-In the ordinary course of business, the Company has a potential liability for representations and warranties made to purchasers and insurers of its mortgage loans, such as first payment defaults and return of premiums received in the event a loan is paid-off within any subsequent loss on resale or foreclosure being borne by the Company.

-120 days.
-Although loans are sold to investors on a nonrecourse basis, the Company may become liable for the unpaid principal and interest on defaulted loans or other loans if there has been a breach of representations or warranties.
-In such a case, the Company may be required to repurchase these loans with any subsequent loss on resale or foreclosure being borne by the Company.
 The Company did not repurchase any loans during the year ended December 31, 2006, and did not record a repurchase reserve at December 31, 2006.